TL431: Voltage comparators

 The simplest TL431-based comparator circuit requires a single external resistor to limit ICA at around 5 mA.
 Operation at lesser currents is undesirable because of longer turn-off transients.
 Turn-on delay depends mostly on the difference between input and threshold voltage (overdrive voltage); higher overdrive speeds up the turn-on process.
-Optimal transient speed is attained at 10% (≈250 mV) overdrive and source impedance of 10 kOhm or less.
+Optimal transient speed is attained at 10% (≈250 mV) overdrive and source impedance of 10 kΩ or less.

 On-state VCA drops to around 2 V, which is compatible with Transistor–transistor logic (TTL) and CMOS logic gates with 5 V power supply.
 Low-voltage CMOS (e.g. 3.3 V or 1.8 V logic) requires level conversion with a resistive voltage divider, or replacing the TL431 with a low-voltage alternative like the TLV431.